raddyfiy/HashPumpWIN32/README.md

     ('e3c4a05f', 'original_datadata_to_add')

 ### Python 3 note
 hashpumpy supports Python 3.
-Different from the Python 2 version, the returned tuple from `hashpumpy.hashpump` is a bytes-like object instead of a string.
+Different from the Python 2 version, the second value (the new message) in the returned tuple from `hashpumpy.hashpump` is a bytes-like object instead of a string.